 I leave you with a Socrates quote:

 “Be sure that this is what God orders me to do, and I think there is no greater blessing for the city than my service to God.5

-Compare Socrates approach to knowledge with the modern approach.
+How does Socrates’ approach to knowledge differ from the modern approach?
 Please comment below.
 Thank you!

 - “An Athenian Juror at the Trial of Socrates'” Robert Garland, PhD, Colgate University, The Great Courses Daily, August 2, 2020

 - Britannica, The Editors of Encyclopedia.
 “Thirty Tyrants”.
 Encyclopedia Britannica, 9 Mar.
 2018, https://www.britannica.com/topic/Thirty-Tyrants.

 - Zanker, Paul, Author and Shapiro, Allen, Translator, The Mask of Socrates: The image of the Intellectual in Antiquity, pp. 173-174, University of California Press, Berkley, 1996

 - Plato, The Apology, Five Dialogues, Translated by G.M.A.
 Grube, Revised by John M. Cooper, pp 25-27, Hackett Publishing Company, Inc., Indianapolis/Cambridge, 2002